gdroguski/MLServe/README.md

 # MLServe - Simple, dockerized serving of Machine Learning models

-The goal of this project is to develop a plug&play containerised deployment and serving of the developed Machine Learning models using (for example, can be any) onnx format for models, Fast API for request, redis for keeping current data and docker for keeping it nice and tight.
+The goal of this project is to develop a plug&play containerised deployment and serving of the developed Machine Learning models.

+It is done by using (for example, can be any) onnx format for models, Fast API for request, redis for keeping current data and docker for keeping it nice and tight.
+For now the toy model is CNN MNIST classifier but it can be easily extended for other models and/or regressors/other types.

 ## How does it work:
 Project contains three independent docker containers: